43groupfy/43groupfy.github.io/_posts/2018/2018-08-05-web-application-to-search-for-requirements.md

 {% include embed/youtube.html id='UAKtpuv1fPQ' %}

 ## Requirements
-- Develop a web application to search for requirements stored in an external Oracle database.
+- Develop a web application to search for requirements stored in an external Oracle database
 - Be able to handle higher load as it will be used by multiple teams
 - Improve UX/UI to look more professional using Bootstrap
 - Add more functionality to support popular search queries